 This course is designed to familiarize students with the Minnesota Traffic Code as prescribed by the Minnesota Board of Peace Officer Standards and Training.
-Students will learn the importance of a proper knowledge of Traffic Statues.
-Students will also learn how to take a situation and decide what charges should be filed.
-(Prerequisites: ENGL 1117, LAWE 1105, LAWE 1112).
+Students will learn the importance of a proper knowledge of Traffic Statutes.
+Students will also learn how to take a situation and decides what charges should be filed (what laws have been broken).
+(Prerequisites: ENGL 1117, LAWE 1105).